fusioncharts/dev_centre_docs/using-with-javascript-libraries/reactjs/including-interactivity-in-charts-using-reactjs.md

 Before the filter is propagated to a chart, it has to be stored from where it is accessible to the chart.
 This is done in the function that sets the state of the parent component.

-A function is defined in the parent component and is called when the [slicingStart]{% linkTo FusionCharts.events.slicingStart %}{:target='_blank'} event is triggered.
+A function is defined in the parent component and is called when the [slicingStart]{% linkTo FusionCharts.events.slicingStart %} event is triggered.
 The function sets the state of the parent component, mandatorily, with:

 * `filterValue`: value of the selected slice
 * `filterSource`: ID of the chart that triggered the `slicingStart` event